Food-ForThought/TritonBites/README.md

 * Users should be able to see different food items
 * Users should be able to review the food items
-* User should be able to take and upload picture
+* Users should be able to take and upload pictures of the food
-* Show the username and creation time for each post
+* The app should show the username and creation time for each post
-* The current signed in user is persisted across app restarts
+* Login information should be persisited through the app.
-* User can log in and log out of his or her account
+* User can log in and log out of their account.

 **Optional Nice-to-have Stories**

-* User should be allowed to upvote other's ratings as a sign of agreement in opinion
+* Users should be allowed to upvote other's ratings as a sign of agreement in opinion.
-* User can open the app offline and see last loaded
+* Users can open the app offline and see last loaded.
+* Users can leave 'live' feedback to know things like current occupancy status.

 ### 2. Screen Archetypes